R3V1Z3/gitdata/README.md

-# GoGitDown
+# GitData
-Google Spreadsheets + GitHub Pages + Markdown = ~~SpreadPageMark~~ GoGitDown.
-This simple web app pulls content from a Google Spreadsheet and renders it in a sleek interface that's customized using Markdown and CSS.
+A simple web app to pull content from a Google Spreadsheet and render it in a sleek interface that's customized using Markdown and CSS.
 It's designed for use with GitHub Pages.